kukushkinnik/word-counter/README.md

 # word-counter
-  Counts amount of words in provided text
+Console application written on Python, that counts amount of words in provided text